Key takeaways

 The chill factor: How cold weather fuels viral spread

-As cold and flu season starts to intensify through winter, discover how to winterproof your health and wellness strategies
+As cold and flu season intensifies through winter, discover how to winterproof your health and wellness strategies.

 Predicting cold & flu proves successful